 Parental involvement in the Early Years

 Parental engagement in the Early Years is impactful for a toddler’s progression.
 Studies have shown that with increased parental engagement comes improvements in reading and phonics skills.
-To achieve this effectively, use an online communication platform that regularly shares visual examples of the curriculum.
-As nursery software helps you to share additional ideas on how to extend the learning beyond the nursery day.

 Your Early Years curriculum will be tailored to the needs of your families and children, making use of the facilities and resources you have around your nursery setting whilst providing a broad and balanced learning offer.